chbfrails/coursequestionbank/README.md

 When running locally, you can click the "Dev Login" button and login as either `saas` (Instructor privilege) or `saas-admin` (Admin privilege) with no password needed.

+The file `db/sample-questions.rb` is suitable for importing if you want to have some content to browse (log in to app, go to Collections, then Import).

 ## Deployment

 Currently set up to deploy to Heroku.